Our Visible Communities programme aims to:

 The National Centre for Writing is working with Literature Must Fall to set up and run a programme of multi-generational activities in Birmingham around Punjabi language, literature and translation, including workshops, a festival and a summer school.
 We will also explore whether this model could be used with other language communities.

-We are planning a number of public events throughout the programme and will end with a high-profile conference to share the findings of the Visible Communities programme.
+We are planning a number of public events throughout the programme and will end with a high-profile event to share the findings of the Visible Communities programme.